redis/redis-om-python/docs/getting_started.md

 **TIP:** If you aren't using Poetry or Pipenv and are instead installing directly with `pip`, we recommend that you install Redis OM in a virtual environment (AKA, a virtualenv).
 If you aren't familiar with this concept, see [Dan Bader's video and transcript](https://realpython.com/lessons/creating-virtual-environment/).

+Optionally hiredis can be installed separately or with

+    $ pip install redis-om[hiredis]

+If you intend to use pydantic.EmailStr for email validation you need to install email-validator separately or with

+    $ pip install redis-om[email]

 ## Setting the Redis URL Environment Variable